- Education and Outreach FAQs

 Interrogating the Object

 Students are given a series of questions in a worksheet designed to guide them through the process of analyzing the nature and function of an artifact on display at the museum.
-They are then asked to share their observations and to draw conclusions about the culture which created the artifact.
+They are then asked to share their observations and to draw conclusions about the culture that created the artifact.
 Questions are tailored to the specific topics and goals of the course and are developed in collaboration with the professor prior to the visit.

 Burial Boxes

-In this activity we ask the students to think like an archaeologist.
+In this activity, we ask the students to think like an archaeologist.
 We have assembled boxes of reproduction artifacts, each representing a different burial assemblage.
 Each box also contains a cursory description of the burial when it was excavated.
-Students are asked to identify the artifacts from each box and then to develop a hypothesis about the gender, occupation, age, and health status of the individual buried with the artifacts.
+Students are asked to identify the artifacts from each box and develop a hypothesis about the gender, occupation, age, and health status of the individual buried with the artifacts.
 They are then asked to share their observations and conclusions with the group.
-This is intended not only to demonstrate the thought process of an archaeologist, but also to encourage critical thinking about information sources and our own cultural biases.
+This is intended not only to demonstrate the thought process of an archaeologist but also to encourage critical thinking about information sources and our own cultural biases.

 Provenance, Provenience, and Problems in Museum Collecting